New York Advisory Committee

 Committee Chair Bryanne Hamill said, “As we undertake this bipartisan fact-finding study, it will be critical to our findings and recommendations to the Commission that we hear from children and families impacted by the New York State child welfare system as well as diverse perspectives that include advocates, academics, government officials, and community leaders, among others, to help us identify critical causes of racial disparities and harm to our Black communities as well as promising strategies for successful reform.”

-Individuals requiring accommodations should contact [email protected] at least 10 business days prior to the briefing.
+Individuals requiring accommodations should contact [email protected] at least 10 business days prior to a meeting.
 The Committee is advisory in nature only and does not have enforcement authority, and cannot address individual complaints.
 Additional briefings in this series will be announced in the Federal Register and at www.usccr.gov.

 For questions, please contact: